 I was very interested in trying the recipe because in the past, adding protein powder to baked goods has had mixed results.
 I have one or two recipes where it works well, but usually it just toughens up the dough and makes the item rubbery.
 Luckily, that didn’t happen here.

 Blueberry Muffins with a Flour and Cornmeal Mix

-These muffins are made with a mixture of flour and cornmeal, so the texture is a little grainier than a basic blueberry muffin and you don’t noticed the added protein powder quite as much.
-They’re not too sweet, and with only 3 tablespoons of butter, they’re not super rich.
+These muffins are made with a mixture of flour and cornmeal, so the texture is grainier than a basic blueberry muffin (because it’s a corn muffin!) and you don’t notice the added protein powder quite as much.
+They’re not too sweet, and with only a little butter, they’re not super rich.
 That’s a plus in my book, but the kids in the house were divided on the issue.
 One took a bite, apologized and asked for a bagel, while the other said she liked it.
 We all agreed that these should be served shortly after baking, though.
 They dried out a little on Day 2.
 Next time I’d bake, cool, freeze and thaw as needed.

 Blueberry Corn Muffins with Protein Powder

 - 1 teaspoon baking powder

 - 1/4 teaspoon salt

 - 3 tablespoons sugar or the equivalent sugar substitute

 - 3 tablespoons vanilla protein powder or plain** (13 grams)